CortexIntelligentAutomation/docs/content/en/docs/2025.5/Guides/user-guides/user-interfaces/gateway/dev/flows-explorer.md

 ### Search

-To search for flow contained in the current group, or group in the hierarchy below the current group, click in the Flows Explorer search field and enter part of the flow name to be searched for.
-The Flows Explorer will display all flows that match or partially match with the string entered.
+To search the hierarchy, start typing into the search box.
+All the flow names that contain the search characters will be displayed; the more characters entered, the more refined the search will be, displaying fewer flows.
+The search is a fuzzy search, which means that even misspelt flow names should identify the intended matching flows.
+The scope of the search is restricted to the current group and all it's descendant groups.

 See the [Searching the Flows Explorer][Searching the Flows Explorer tutorial] tutorial for a step-by-step guide.

 ### Rename a Flow

-Both Process and Activity flows may be renamed; it is not possible rename groups.
+Both Processes and Activities may be renamed; it is not possible to rename groups.

-To rename a flow:
+To rename a Process or Activity:

-* Right-click on the flow name and select `Rename` from the context menu.
+* Right-click on the name and select `Rename` from the context menu.

-  {{% alert title="Note" %}}You must have `Edit` permissions on the flow to access the `Rename` menu option.{{% /alert %}}
+  {{% alert title="Note" %}}You must have `Edit` permissions on the Process or Activity to access the `Rename` menu option.{{% /alert %}}

 * On the *Rename Flow* dialog:

-  * Enter a new name for the flow.
-The name can be any literal text and can include the hyphen character, but it cannot include the space nor underscore character.
-The flow name must be unique in the system.
+  * Enter a new `Name` for the flow.
+A valid name can only contain alphabetic, numeric and hyphen characters, whitespace is not allowed.
+The name must be unique in the platform.
   * Click `OK` to change the name of the flow.

 See the [Rename a Flow][Rename a Flow tutorial] tutorial for a step-by-step guide.